 It is open to the public free of charge, although it seems that the estate is also listed for sale.
 The estate was an island workhouse in the late 18th and early 19th centuries when St. Croix was the second-largest producer of sugar in the Caribbean.

 The home features nine bedrooms and is closed to the public, but visitors will be able to go on a guided tour of the home’s 13 acres, which feature stone ruins of the sugar factory and the animal mill, which is where horses or donkeys would crush the sugar cane.

 According to many visitors, this is the most beautiful historic restoration on the island.

 The Christiansted Boardwalk is right along the stunning Caribbean Sea in St. Croix and is home to tons of shops, restaurants, and spectacular views.

-It is especially known as a haven for foodies because of the vast diversity in restaurants and bars.
+It is especially known as a haven for foodies because of the vast diversity of restaurants and bars.
 Some of the most popular restaurants and bars to check out along the boardwalk include the Breakers Roar Tiki Bar, Caroline’s Breakfast, and Shupe’s on the Boardwalk.

-When you walk along the boardwalk, you may also notice the silvery tarpon that linger in the water, waiting for you to feed them.
+When you walk along the boardwalk, you may also notice the silvery tarpon that lingers in the water, waiting for you to feed them.
 You can also check them out when diving or snorkeling.
 Hanging out in this area is one of the best things to do in St. Croix!